Using Roles and Permissions

 Internal Sharing

 This permission determines who can share files with named users in your workspace.
 This applies to individual file sharing, folder sharing, and playlist sharing.
-External sharing overrides this permission.
+Users with external sharing permission also have internal sharing permission.

 Delegation of User Responsibilities

 MediaSilo scales from small independent teams to enterprises with thousands of users.
-What makes this work in the concept of delegation of responsibilities.
+What makes this work is the concept of delegation of responsibilities.
 To understand how this works, let's consider a few examples:

 Small Team (1-20): A 15-person post-house may assign one person to be the "go-to" MediaSilo administrator.
 That person is responsible for creating accounts and projects.
 The remaining team members are regular users in the system with different permissions assigned on a project level.

-Medium Team (21-50): In addition to a central administrator, trusted Project Managers are given the permissions to create new projects and invite users as needed.
-The administrator creates global permissions that project managers can use to assign to users.
-This could include "Producer", "Press", "Contributor", or "Reviewer" roles.
-In this hybrid scenario, both Administrators and Project managers maintain users, projects, and media.
+Medium Team (21-50): In addition to a central administrator, trusted managers are given the permissions to create new projects and invite users as needed.
+The administrator creates global permissions that project owners can use to assign to users.
+This could include "Producer," "Press," "Contributor," or "Reviewer" roles.
+In this hybrid scenario, both administrators and managers maintain users, projects, and media.

-Large Team (50+): In larger teams, the central administrator role becomes overwhelming.
-Creating projects, assigning users, creating and managing user accounts can quickly turn into a time-consuming job.
-In this scenario, trusted Project Managers are given full responsibility over projects and users who can view media contained in those projects.
-A project can have multiple owners, which ensures that projects can be maintained even if the original project manager has moved on.
+Large Team (50+): In larger teams, the central administrator role can become overwhelming.
+Creating projects, assigning users, and creating and managing user accounts can quickly turn into a time-consuming job.
+In this scenario, trusted managers are given full responsibility over projects and users who can view media contained in those projects.
+A project can have multiple project owners, which ensures that projects can be maintained even if the original project manager has moved on.

 🚧